creative-koalas/telegram-bot-mcp/README.md

 ### sendDocument

-Sends a document to the specified chat.
+Sends a document/file to the specified chat.

 **Parameters:**
-- `chatId`: Chat ID where to send the document (string or number)
+- `chatId`: Chat ID where to send the document (string)
-- `documentUrl`: Document URL or path to local file
+- `documentPath`: Path to local file
 - `caption`: Document caption (optional)
-- `filename`: File name (optional)
+- `filename`: Custom filename for the document (optional)

 ### sendVideo